Self catering Holidays in Snowdonia

 The finest regency Glynllifon Mansion, the 16th century Plas yn Rhiw and the medieval townhouse, Aberconwy House, are a few amongst the dozens of magnificent historic houses.
 Other wonderful large country houses that may be of interest to you are Y Gegin Fawr, Portmeirion’s Town Hall, Pennal – Cefn Caer, and Ty Mawr Wybrnant.

 One thing that almost everyone loves doing is shopping and there are many shopping venues in Snowdonia where you can get some retail therapy.
-You can shop for crafts at Corris Craft Centre or head towards the individual craft workshops and woolen mills.
+You can shop for crafts at Corris Craft Centre or head towards the individual craft workshops and woollen mills.

 Bryncir, Trefriw, Dinas Mawddwy, Inigo Jones Slateworks and Portmeirion are names of a few of the popular shopping destinations.
 In addition, you can also head towards Betws y Coed, Celtica and Kerfoots.
 Market days and farmers’ markets are quite popular with those enjoying a self catering cottage stay in Snowdonia.